-- Student enrolled in 3 credit hours, or not employed, receives a 25% discount rate - Student enrolled in 6 credit hours receives a 30% discount rate - Student enrolled in 9 or more credit hours receives a 35% discount rate hours during the summer term until graduation to be eligible to receive the discount.
+- Student enrolled in 3 credit hours, or not employed, receives a 25% discount rate - Student enrolled in 6 credit hours receives a 30% discount rate - Student enrolled in 9 or more credit hours receives a 35% discount rate

+The student must be continually enrolled in at least 6 credit hours each fall and spring semesters and at least 3 credit hours during the summer term until graduation to be eligible to receive the discount.
 If a student is unable to enroll in at least 6 credit hours during the fall or spring semesters because of their plan of study, and they are in their last semester, the student will be eligible to receive the appropriate discounted rate.